How it Works

 After you attend orientation, you should consider whether it is the right time to purchase a home and whether a Habitat home fits your housing needs.
-You may want to wait to apply to clean up your credit, you may want a different style of home than what we are building at the time, or you may have other priorities that may make contributing sweat equity more difficult.
+You may want to wait to apply to improve your credit score, you may want a different style of home than what we are building at the time, or you may have other priorities that may make contributing sweat equity more difficult.
 Take the time to seriously consider whether you are ready for homeownership.

 Before you begin working on an application, you should determine whether you are eligible to apply and participate.
 Click here to review our eligibility requirements.